-Not all Python packages are available in the Raspbian archives, and those that are can sometimes be out-of-date.
-If you can't find a suitable version in the Raspbian archives, you can install packages from the Python Package Index (PyPI).
+Not all Python packages are available in the Raspberry Pi OS archives, and those that are can sometimes be out-of-date.
+If you can't find a suitable version in the Raspberry Pi OS archives, you can install packages from the Python Package Index (PyPI).
 To do so, use the

-pip is installed by default in Raspbian Desktop images (but not Raspbian Lite).
+pip is installed by default in Raspberry Pi OS Desktop images (but not Raspberry Pi OS Lite).
 You can install it with

 sudo apt install python3-pip

 For example, the following command installs the Unicorn HAT library for Python 3: